B3ND1X/air-script/README.md

 PLEASE NOTE:
 * NO JAILBREAK is required to SSH to your Pi from iOS device!
 Just download the "Terminus" app from AppStore
 * NO ROOT is required to SSH to Pi from Android.
-Donwload a terminal of your choice from Google Play
+Download a terminal of your choice from Google Play
 * For Raspberry Pi users, it's recomended to select only the tools you need to save on space.

 ## HOW TO INSTALL: